California is a community property state. Therefore, retirement

 Notifying SBCERA Regarding a Divorce

-Submit a Copy of your Judgment of Dissolution of
+Submit a Copy of your Judgment of Dissolution of Marriage

-Marriage or Property Settlement Agreement: As
+or Property Settlement Agreement

-Marriage/Property Settlement Agreement from your divorce
+of Marriage/Property Settlement Agreement from your divorce

 proceedings, please submit a copy to SBCERA.
 The judgment will